How the Canada Immigration Points System Works

 What is the Comprehensive Ranking System?

-man-in-suit-holding-what-s-your-score-board | Canada immigration points system The Comprehensive Ranking System (CRS) or Canada’s immigration points system is the way in which Citizenship and Immigration Canada (CIC) evaluates which Express Entry draw candidates are best suited for the program and determine who should be invited to apply for permanent residency status.
-Express Entry applicants create a profile and are assessed based on the following criteria:
+The Comprehensive Ranking System (CRS), or Canada's immigration points system, is used by Citizenship and Immigration Canada (CIC) to evaluate which Express Entry draw candidates are best suited for the program.
+It determines who should be invited to apply for Canadian permanent residency.

-• skills;
+• Age,

-• education;
+• Education;

-• language ability;
+• Language ability;

-• work experience; and
+• Work experience; and

-As mentioned previously, the Comprehensive Ranking System (CRS) ranks applicants that apply through any of Canada’s three Express Entry immigration programs:
+The Comprehensive Ranking System (CRS) ranks applicants that apply through any of Canada's three Express Entry immigration programs:

 How Are CRS Points Calculated?